isse-augsburg/flashix/README.md

 - `patches/jni/duplicate-array.patch` removes a duplicate line in the JNI bindings
 - `patches/jni/build.xml` applies this patch automatically during build time

-Please contact Gidon Ernst <ernst@isse.de> or Jörg Pfähler <pfaehler@isse.de> us if you have any trouble.
+Please contact Gidon Ernst <ernst@isse.de> or Jörg Pfähler <pfaehler@isse.de> if you have any trouble.

 ## Code Structure